 of Computing 36:1(January-March 2014):4-17.
 The first in a trilogy of

 articles from a major research project I've been leading into the history of

 ENIAC and its modification in 1947-8 to become the first computer able to

-execute programs written in the modern form first described in von Neumann's
+execute programs written in the modern form described in von Neumann's seminal

-seminal "First Draft of a Report on the EDVAC."
-That new approach is often
+"First Draft of a Report on the EDVAC."
+That new approach is often called the

-called the "stored program concept" and this paper is less about ENIAC itself
+"stored program concept" and this paper is less about ENIAC itself and more

-and more about probing the history of that idea and its limitations as a
+about probing the history of that idea and its limitations as a description of

 (online IEEE CS)